Kaktushose/jda-commands/wiki/docs/misc/error-handling.md

 ## Exceptions
 JDA-Commands defines a set of custom runtime exceptions that can occur:

-- <io.github.kaktushose.jdac.exceptions.ConfigurationException> will be thrown if anything goes wrong while configuring JDA-Commands.
+- <io.github.kaktushose.jdac.exceptions.ConfigurationException> will be thrown if anything goes wrong while configuring JDA-Commands
-- <io.github.kaktushose.jdac.exceptions.InvalidDeclarationException> will be thrown if any errors are made in the declaration of interactions.
+- <io.github.kaktushose.jdac.exceptions.InvalidDeclarationException> will be thrown if any errors are made in the declaration of interactions
+- <io.github.kaktushose.jdac.exceptions.ParsingException> will be thrown if the JSON parsing of the [Embed API](../message/embeds.md) fails
 - <io.github.kaktushose.jdac.exceptions.InternalException> will be thrown if anything goes wrong internally.
-These errors should be [reported](https://github.com/Kaktushose/jda-commands/issues/new) to the devs.
+These errors should be [reported](https://github.com/Kaktushose/jda-commands/issues/new) to the devs

 If a <io.github.kaktushose.jdac.exceptions.ConfigurationException>
 or <io.github.kaktushose.jdac.exceptions.InvalidDeclarationException>